Project 1

 Step-1: Selection of a challenge theme

 b.
-Each team member applies PIC framework – Passion-Impact-Chance of progress to each of the options.
+Each team member applies PIC framework – Passion-Impact-Chance of progress to rate the five challenge themes.
 Use a scale of 1-2-3 to rate each option on passion, impact, and chance of progress.
 For assessing "chance of progress", look at (1) chance of getting inputs including emotional cues from potential customers face-to-face or through telephonic conversation (not through a survey) (2) chance of building a working prototype (not necessarily through a high-end technology).
-Choose one option based on the total.
-Now, there will be 5 options for a 5-member team, each option being contributed by each team member.
+Write the rating table.

 c.
-Among these options the team selects one challenge theme.
+Among these options the team selects one challenge theme based on the rating.
 Please consider the interest of as many team members as possible.
-If you end up choosing an area where one team member is an expert and others don’t have much interest, then it eventually affects the quality of the work.
+If you choose an area where one team member is an expert and others don’t have much interest, it eventually affects the quality of the work.
 Please consider the chance of progress as a criterion.
 Please take into account the skills and relationship network each of the team members brings to the table.
 Mention how you selected the challenge theme.

-A challenge theme is typically a phrase of 3-4 words – e.g. “too much screen time”, “EV charging time”, “Corruption monitoring”.
+A challenge theme is typically a phrase of 3-4 words – e.g. “too much screen time”, “EV charging time”, or “overeating”.
 On the other hand, the following challenge themes look too generic – “AI”, “Agriculture”.
 A challenge theme is NOT a detailed problem statement.

 Step-2: Framing of a challenge statement: (Team exercise)